Hasinigammune/Tweet-clustering/README.md

 5. Convert every word to lowercase

 ## Clustering
-We test k-means clustering for several k values
+We test k-means clustering for several k values.
 We plot the Graph of SSE vs number of clusters for visualization